AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 ## Monitoring the Evolution

 Being able to monitor the execution of the algorithm is essential.
-For example, this is important to decide upon when the algorithm should stop.
+For example, this is important to have a termination condition to indicate when the algorithm has to stop.
 We will produce a dedicated class to monitor the progresses.
 Consider the class `GALog`:

 ```Smalltalk
 Object subclass: #GALog